-Esnath is studying Agricultural Sciences at EARTH University in Costa Rica with a Mastercard Foundation scholarship.
+Esnath has completed a degree in Agricultural Sciences at EARTH University, Costa Rica with a Mastercard Foundation scholarship.
 In August 2019, she was awarded funding and a fellowship by The Resolution Project to grow an agribusiness specialising in farming edible insects.
 “We all have to play our part, and with CAMA in every corner of the country, we can improve and reduce these effects [of climate shocks] faster and more effectively.”

 Clarah participated in a six week course in Sustainable Agricultural Systems at EARTH University, developed together with CAMFED and the Mastercard Foundation.
 She now works in sustainable horticulture and animal husbandry.
 “I have taken voluntary action since 2014 to increase awareness of climate-smart farming first in six surrounding districts that, like mine, are on the frontline of climate change.”

 In classrooms across Africa, stories are being re-written and futures are being rescued by girls anxious to learn, and young women ready to lead.

 Other ways in which CAMFED Association leaders are taking climate action...

 1) By supporting girls to stay in school and women into independence after school, enabling empowered women to make choices about family planning and reducing greenhouse emissions

 CAMFED Association members support girls to stay in school, and young women graduates to generate an income after school.
 As a result women can:

 Gain decision-making power